-Moscow Stock Exchange is creating an infrastructure to trade cryptocurrencies such as bitcoin.
+The Moscow Exchange is creating an infrastructure to trade cryptocurrencies such as bitcoin.
 The exchange plans to trade cryptocurrencies as well as derivatives and exchange-traded funds (ETFs) based on them.
 This announcement closely follows the plan by Deputy Finance Minister Alexei Moiseev to regulate bitcoin as a financial asset.

 Moscow Exchange Embraces Cryptocurrency

-Moscow Stock Exchange is reportedly working on creating an infrastructure for cryptocurrency trading, the Russian state-owned news agency Tass was told at a press conference held by the exchange.
+The Moscow Exchange is reportedly working on creating an infrastructure for cryptocurrency trading, the Russian state-owned news agency Tass was told at a press conference held by the exchange.
 The exchange was quoted saying:

 We are already working on creating an infrastructure for such [cryptocurrency] trades, in particular, a platform for post-trading services for crypto assets.